Staff Assembly Minutes

 feedback.
 President Dunlap reads all of the feedback and it is an important part of the process.
 All of the forums will be announced in the NIC Now.

 Senate Report — Chantel Black

 There are two faculty policies and procedures up for first reading, one is Faculty Sabbatical and the other is

 Faculty Employment.
 The other policy and procedure ready for a first reading is the Committee structure.
 All committee requests are tabled until the Committee policy and procedure are approved.

 Board Meeting Report—Nancy Edwards

 Much of the Board Meeting was discussion about the Sports Complex.
 Consultants were hired to give an assessment about what options there are, and how to manage the facility.
 The Board will determine if it will move further.
-Mark Browning went over the annual Report to the Community, which can be found here
+Mark Browning went over the annual Report to the Community.

 To Kelly Lyons from Vicki Peterson; For always, always being so kind, helpful and tolerant during the Mean